Morphl-AI/MorphL-Community-Edition/pipelines/publishers_churning_users/README.md

 It is responsible for authenticating to the Google Analytics API v4 using a service account and retrieving data.
 See the **Features and Data Labeling** section for a complete list of Google Analytics dimensions and metrics.
 The Google Analytics data is saved in Cassandra tables.

 The connector runs daily and it can also be used to retrieve historical data (for backfilling).

+You can read about integrating the MorphL data science project with Cassandra [here](https://github.com/Morphl-AI/MorphL-Community-Edition/wiki/Integrating-the-MorphL-data-science-project-with-Cassandra).

 ### Training Pipeline